-Electrical Engineering is a discipline of engineering that utilizes natural resources for generation, transmission and utilization of electric power.
-In addition, electrical engineering deals with design, analysis, prototyping, manufacturing, and maintenance of electrical generators, electric motors, transformers, transmission and distribution equipment, wiring and lighting and electrical appliances.
-In the recent past, the use of electronics for control of electrical systems is gaining importance and the discipline is known as Electrical and Electronic Engineering instead of pure Electrical Engineering.
+Electrical Engineering is a discipline of engineering that utilizes natural resources for the generation, transmission, and utilization of electric power.
+In addition, electrical engineering deals with the design, analysis, prototyping, manufacturing, and maintenance of electrical generators, electric motors, transformers, transmission, and distribution equipment, wiring and lighting, and electrical appliances.
+In the recent past, the use of electronics for control of electrical systems is gaining importance and the discipline is known as Electrical and Electronics Engineering instead of pure Electrical Engineering.
 It is one of the oldest and broadest engineering disciplines.
-The present day electrical engineers focus on use of renewable sources like solar photovoltaic, wind and other non-renewable energy sources for power generation.
+The present-day electrical engineers focus on the use of renewable sources like solar photovoltaic, wind, and other non-renewable energy sources for power generation.

 Programme Educational Objectives (PEOs)

 The programme helps to develop critical, analytical, innovative, creative and problem solving abilities amongst its graduates.The programme makes the graduates employable as electrical and electronic engineers in power and energy, manufacturing and service sectors.
 With further education and earning of higher level degrees help the graduates to pursue a career in academics or scientific organisations as researchers.

 The Programme Educational Objectives are to prepare the students to: